colinodell/tunegenie-spotify/README.md

 - `playlistId` - The Spotify ID of the playlist; used to update the existing playlist on subsequent runs

+### Songs

+The config file allows you to configure how certain songs should be handled.
+For example, if TuneGenie always mispells a certain track (causing it to not be found by Spotify), you can provide the correct spelling.
+Or perhaps you never want a certain song to be included - you can blacklist it from being added to your playlists.
+See the sample config file for examples of this.

 ## Usage

 Honestly, I've just been running `app.coffee` from my IDE.
 There's a script in `bin` which may (or may not) work - I haven't actually tested it.